 If a student is to be excused from school during the day (i.e. medical or dental appointment), a note signed by the parent or guardian must be given to the Attendance Secretary between 7:15 and 8:00 am.
 If returning to school, the student will report directly to the office to sign in.
-If a student will miss the entire day, parents are expected to notify the school by the morning or before 7:30am.
-The attendance line is available 24-7 at (705)445-3161 x 41573.
+If a student will be missing the entire day, parents are expected to notify the school by the morning or before 7:30am.
+The attendance line is available 24-7 at 1-888-885-8065.
 Alternately, a parent/guardian email to cciattendance@scdsb.on.ca is also accepted.